appneta/bbvis/README.md

 BBVis was built specifically for use with TBone, but should work with regular Backbone apps within the limitations below.

+## Installation

+- Open chrome://extensions
+- Enable Developer Mode
+- Select `Load unpacked extension...`
+- Find and select this `bbvis` folder
+- (Re-)open the developer tools console; there should be a new BBVis tab.

 ## TODO

 - View render highlighting is not yet imported from pre-extension implementation.